-Statement No. 34 (as amended by Statement No. 37) represents a very significant change in the financial reporting model used by state and local governments.
-Statement No. 34 requires government-wide financial statements to be prepared using the accrual basis of accounting and the economic resources measurement focus.
-Government-wide financial statements do not provide information by fund or account group, but distinguish between the City's governmental activities, business-type activities, and activities of its discretely presented component units on the statement of net assets and statement of activities.
+The basic financial statements are prepared in conformity with GASB Statement No. 34 (Statement No. 34) which requires the government-wide financial statements to be prepared using the accrual basis of accounting and the economic resources measurement focus.
+Government-wide financial statements do not provide information by fund or account group, but distinguish between the City's governmental activities and activities of its discretely presented component units on the statement of net assets and statement of activities.
 Significantly, the City's statement of net assets includes both noncurrent assets and noncurrent liabilities of the City, which were previously recorded in the General Fixed Assets Account Group and the General Long-term Debt Account Group.
+In addition, the government-wide statement of activities reflects depreciation expenses on the City's capital assets, including infrastructure.

-In addition to the government-wide financial statements, the City has prepared fund financial statements, which continue to use the modified accrual basis of accounting and the current financial resources measurement focus.
-The accrual basis of accounting is utilized by proprietary fund types and the pension trust fund.
+In addition to the government-wide financial statements, the City has prepared fund financial statements, which continue to use the modified accrual basis of accounting and the current financial resources measurement focus for governmental funds.
+The accrual basis of accounting and the economic resources measurement focus is utilized by proprietary fund types and the pension trust fund.
+Under this method, revenues are recorded when earned and expenses are recorded at the time liabilities are incurred.
+Accordingly, the accounting and financial reporting of the City's General Fund, Capital Projects Funds and Debt Service Funds is similar to that previously presented in the City's financial statements, although the format of financial statements has been modified by Statement No. 34.
 The following major funds are used by the City: